Infineon/deepcraft-starter-models/PROJECT_TEMPLATE/README.md

 ## Adding More Data

-Describe here how to expand the dataset of the project using Infineon boards and/or Studio and/or other tools to collect data
+Describe here how to expand the dataset of the project using Infineon boards, Studio Graph UX, and/or other tools to collect data and/or other data sources

-Describe briefly how to label the new data, focus on Studio capabilities (manual labeling and model assisted) or add and describe a script used to label the data automatically
+Describe briefly how to label the new data, focusing on Studio capabilities (manual labeling and model assisted) or add and describe a script used to label the data automatically

 ## Steps to Production